adhi7962/RFL-Ecommerce-Assignment/README.md

 # RFL-Ecommerce-Assignment
-## Project: Predicting Yearly amount spent by Ecommerce customers
+## Project: Predicting Yearly amount spent
-This projects predicts the yearly amount spent by customers based on features of data.
+This projects predicts the yearly amount spent by Ecommerce customers using Multi Linear Regression in Python.
+***
 ### Install
 This project requires Python 3.8.8 and the following libraries:
       * NumPy